Teaching English and Living in Chiang Mai, Thailand

 Appearance Counts

 In Thailand, looks count, especially when it comes to work.
 Dress the best you can for an interview.
-A crisp, white shirt, with ironed pants if you’re a boy, a knee-length skirt if female.
+A crisp, white shirt, with ironed pants if you're a boy, a knee-length skirt if female.
 Shiny shoes and jewelry will help women as well.
-You can have your hair curled, straight, or whatever works for you.
-While Thailand has many great assets, one challenge is that there are aspects to the customs and manners that may at first appear to be very superficial to the westerner.
+You can have your hair curled, straight, or whatever works.
+While Thailand has many excellent assets, one challenge is that there are aspects of the customs and manners that may initially appear very superficial to Westerners.
 If you take the time to understand the subtleties and importance of customs and manners in Thailand, you can use this to your advantage when job-hunting.

 The Lowdown on Schools